sanity-io/example-company-website-gatsby-sanity-combo/README.md

 ## Usage example

-This project demos Sanity.io with [Gatsby using our Gatsby LINK ME]() source plugin.
+This project demos Sanity.io with Gatsby using our [source plugin](https://www.gatsbyjs.org/packages/gatsby-source-sanity).
 It's a good starter for a simple company site, a portfolio site for an agency or a personal blog with an attached portfolio.

 We tried to strike a balance between a useful example and a minimal footprint to make it easier to iterate on design and content model.
 [Let us know](https://slack.sanity.io) should you have questions!